ltmurray/GISS-GC/doc/GISS-GC-DOC/giss-gc_tutorial.md

 ```
 ### 2b.
 Download Input Files

-No we need to download the input files that are specified in the rundeck file `E6F40_TEST.R`.
-In practice, it is easiest to try the next step, which will fail but provide a list of the missing files you need.
+Now we need to download the input files that are specified in the rundeck file `E6F40_TEST.R`.
+In practice, it is easiest to try the next step, which will fail, but output a list of the missing files you need.

 The input files are available for download from NASA at [https://portal.nccs.nasa.gov/GISS_modelE/](https://portal.nccs.nasa.gov/GISS_modelE/).